 Stir in chocolate chips at this point if desired.
 Scoop tablespoonfuls of dough and roll into balls.

-Place cookies 2 inches apart on ungreased cookie sheets or cookie sheets lined with parchment paper or a silicone baking mat.
-Press each ball once with a fork.
+Place the balls of dough 2 inches apart on ungreased cookie sheets or cookie sheets lined with parchment paper or a silicone baking mat.
+Press each cookie ball once with a fork.

 THE BEST PEANUT BUTTER CHOCOLATE CHIP COOKIES